Siddhant Banthia

 Siddhant Banthia (born 4 August 2000) is an Indian tennis player.

-Banthia has a career high ATP doubles ranking of world No. 141 achieved on 28 July 2025.
-He also has a career high singles ranking of No. 993 achieved on 1 July 2024.
+Banthia has a career high ATP doubles ranking of world No. 115 achieved on 21 September 2026 and a career high singles ranking of No. 993 achieved on 1 July 2024.
+He is the current No. 4 Indian doubles player.

+Banthia played college tennis at Wake Forest University.

+Career

 Banthia made his ATP main draw debut at the 2021 Winston-Salem Open after receiving a wildcard into the doubles main draw.

-Banthia plays college tennis at Wake Forest University.